davelevine/portfolio/data/projects/atomic-url.md

     - Cloudflare Workers
     - Javascript
     - Node.js
-  description: A URL shortener proof of concept built using Cloudflare Workers to show how one builds an actual URL shortener service using serverless computing.
+  description: A proof of concept for a URL shortener developed with Cloudflare Workers, demonstrating the process of creating a fully functional URL shortening service using serverless architecture.

   liveLink: https://dl.is
   githubLink: https://github.com/davelevine/atomic-url